Ketel Marte Preview, Player Props: Diamondbacks vs. Rockies

-Ketel Marte -- batting .286 with three doubles, a home run, six walks and seven RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Colorado Rockies, with Peter Lambert on the mound, on September 4 at 4:10 PM ET.
+On Tuesday, Ketel Marte (.286 batting average in his past 10 games, with three doubles, a home run, six walks and seven RBI) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 9:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Orioles.
+He had a one-hit showing in his previous game (1-for-4) against the Orioles.

 Ketel Marte Game Info & Props vs. the Rockies